jarviscanada/jarvis_data_eng_KelvinDuong/linux_sql/README.md

 # Introduction
-Developed a cluster monitoring system that records hardware speicifcations and resource usage of each node in the system.
-The script assists the Jarvis Linux Cluster Administration team TODO
-(about 150-200 words)
-Discuss the design of the project.
-What does this project/product do?
-Who are the users?
-What are the technologies you have used? (e.g. bash, docker, git, etc..)
+Developed a cluster monitoring system that records hardware specifications and resource usage of each node/server in the system.
+The script is used by the Jarvis Linux Cluster Administration (LCA) team to monitor and manage their Linux cluster which is currently running on CentOS 7.
+The data is collected from the host machine every minute using crontab and is stored on a Relational Database Management System using PostgresSQL.
+Data collected include CPU mode, memory free, disk io, CPU number, etc. A few SQL queries were written to answer basic business questions.
+The queries can find the average memory used for each host over a specified time interval and detect server failures.
+Bash scripts are used to create, stop or start the PSQL Docker instance and to insert into the database.
+Used git as a version control system and followed the GitFlow workflow ideologies to manage branches and features.
 # Quick Start
 Use markdown code block for your quick-start commands
 - Start a psql instance using psql_docker.sh